Teaching With Documents Lesson Plan:

 After examining and discussing the three documents and the various characters/roles Robeson played during his life, assign each student to design a memorial (in whatever medium they choose) that would accurately portray how they see Robeson's place in history.
 Students should decide for themselves what Paul Robeson's legacy for the 21st century is.
 Ask students to create a piece of art that would depict Robeson as they see fit and also to write an explanation as to why they chose the image that they did.
 Display the students' work in your library or media center.

 The documents included in this project are from Record Group 200, Donated Collections; and Record group 208, Records of the Office of War Information.
-They are available online through the Online Catalog (OPA) National Archives Identifiers:
+They are available online through the National Archives Catalog National Archives Identifiers: